Protecting your privacy

 Post: PO Box 1137, Royal Exchange NSW 1125

 By giving us as much information as possible, you will help us resolve things faster.
 If you have any supporting documentation, please have it handy when you raise your concern(s).
-We will try to acknowledge your complaint within 5 business days and try to respond to your complaint within 45 days, whenever possible.
+We will try to acknowledge your complaint within 5 business days and try to respond to your complaint within 45 days.
+Where we are unable to do so, we will send you an email or letter advising of the reasons for any delay, and your right to complain to our EDR scheme.